-Reorient resources for better support of innovation and entrepreneurship
+Reorient policies to better support innovation and entrepreneurship

 Both the quality of an innovation and the extent to which it is used determine the impact it will have on the economy.
 Economic innovation requires both conceiving new ideas and adapting them into the technologies, processes, business models, and industries that bring improved goods and services to market.
 Some innovations find expression in entirely new offerings or startups, while others manifest as new efficiencies and business expansion.
 As a result, the innovations that enable growth are generated by the private sector but can be supported through public policy.
 Research continues to refine how the public sector can best support an innovation and entrepreneurship ecosystem.
-At root, innovation is the product of vibrant economic activity, a robust business environment, and high-quality human capital.
-Broad
+At root, innovation is the product of vibrant economic activity, a robust business environment, and high quality human capital.
+Broad economic development can help to align and improve existing initiatives to create value through the innovation process.